 There were no amounts due to key management personnel that were waived in the year, nor any salary sacrifice arrangements in place.
 Included in the above are bonuses linked to delivery of key strategic objectives of the Group.
-Reward for key management personnel (including assessment of peformance related bonuses) is set by the Remuneration Committee, a sub-committee of the Corporation board.
+Reward for key management personnel (including assessment of personnel elated bonuses) is reviewed by the Remuneration Committee, a sub-committee of the Corporation board.

-The above emoluments include amounts payable to the Group Chief Executive (who is also the highest paid post holder) of:
+The above emoluments include amounts payable to the Chief Executive Officer (who is also the highest paid post holder) of: